Export or Trade Finance - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Marketing, Advertising, Sales & PR

 What is Export Finance?

-Export finance, also known as trade finance, refers to activities related to export, import, and international trade.
+Export finance, also known as trade finance, refers to financing or funding activities related to export, import, and international trade.
 Export finance may include letters of credit, export insurance, shipment insurance, and export credit.
-There are many financial institutions that are involved in export financing including banks, insurance companies, export credit agencies, and other related companies.
+There are many financial institutions that are involved in export financing, including banks, insurance companies, export credit agencies, and other related companies.

 A Little More on What is Trade Finance

 As trades are not limited to national boundaries and now businesses are increasingly engaged in international trade, there is a need for insurance against such risk.
 For instance, a business may face liquidity risk, shipment risk, political risk, currency risk, and credit risk.